 Outside Italy, Australia has arguably proven to be the most fertile ground for working with the grape.
 While the plantings number not a lot over 200 hectares, nebbiolo has found suitable homes in areas such as the Adelaide Hills, Victoria’s King, Yarra and Alpine Valleys, Beechworth, the Pyrenees and even Heathcote, with all having produced notable examples.
 Victoria’s Malakoff vineyard in the Pyrenees has become a major source of grapes for younger makers, while the Longview vineyard has served a similar function in the Adelaide Hills.
 Today, there are producers like Luke Lambert, S.C.
-Pannell, Domenica and Traviarti who are making seriously savoury wines that are Barolo-like in their stature, while makers like Spider Bill are emphasising the bright red fruit to turn out fresher, yet no less complex versions.
+Pannell, Domenica and Traviarti who are making seriously savoury wines that are Barolo-like in their stature, while makers like Spider Bill and Architects of Wine are emphasising the bright red fruit to turn out fresher, yet no less complex versions.

 Photo of nebbiolo grapes seen here, courtesy of Chalmers vineyard.

 Checkout our Deep Dive into Australian nebbiolo, here.